-6.6.2 Dry-Well Canister Fuses
+6.4.2 Dry-Well Canister Fuses

-The dry-well housing (Fig. 21 A & B) consists of filament-wound glass tubing with a resin-rich outer surface, this outer surface serves as the barrier against oil permeation through the tubing wall.

-The current limiting fuse that these fuse-holders are designed to accept will not function properly if exposed to transformer oil; the interior of the fuse holder must remain oil tight.
+The dry-well housing (Fig. 13A & 13B) consists of filament-wound glass tubing with a resin-rich outer surface.
+This outer surface serves as the barrier against oil permeation through the tubing wall.
+The current limiting fuse that these fuse-holders are designed to accept will not function properly if exposed to transformer oil, which is why the interior of the fuse holder must remain oil tight.